Drive In of Sound Art in Eidsberg: Moenveien x the road nr. 124/Rakkestadveien

-Opening speech by mayor Erik Mogens Unaas
+Opening speech: Mayor Erik Mogens Unaas

-Artistic input by Elisabeth Thorsen
+Performance Elisabeth Thorsen

 Sigurd Gurvin and Katarina Skjønsberg